 The exam will be administered by the student's dissertation committee, excluding the student's primary research advisor.
 If a student has co-advisors with major roles in supervising the student's research, the co-advisors may not serve on the examination committee.
 If a student whose research is supervised by someone outside the Department has an advisor of record who does not play a primary role in supervising the student's research, the advisor of record may serve on the exam committee.
-The exam committee must have at least three_members, and at least two of the members must have primary appointments in Biological Sciences.
-Temporary members may be added to the dissertation committee from outside the Department.
+The exam committee must have at least three members, and at least two of the members must have primary appointments in Biological Sciences.
+Temporary members may be added to the dissertation committee to meet these requirements.
+It is not necessary to have a member of the exam committee from outside the Department.